dash14/v-network-graph/README.md

 For more examples, see [here](https://dash14.github.io/v-network-graph/examples/).

+## Motivation and Design Policy

+The requirements for visualizing network graphs are various, including the design and user actions for each component such as nodes, edges, paths, etc.
+Many libraries have been made to flexibly achieve these numerous requirements.
+However, many of these libraries have been around since before Vue was launched, so there are not many libraries that can be used with the concept of reactive programming.
+This means that using these libraries together with Vue, you need to learn how to use the graph libraries as well as Vue, and also having to design the integration with Vue.
+These are probably a lot of efforts.

+This component aims to make it easy to realize applications with these various requirements while keeping the simple and reactive style of Vue.
+Using the power of Vue (especially reactive system and two-way binding), we hope to help developers quickly visualize interactively manipulable network graphs with less code and lower learning costs.

+v-network-graph was designed with the following policy:

+* Reactive

+    All primitive data such as nodes, edges, node positions, and their styles are provided from outside the component, and the component can handle these data reactively with Vue.
+The developer can modify the data at any time to reactively perform manipulations such as adding/removing objects, moving node positions, changing appearance, etc.

+* Highly customizable

+    For visualizations, where the requirements vary widely from each application, it will be available a variety of customizations for ease of use.
+In addition to static specifications, it also supports dynamic changes due to the values ​​of fields contained in node and edge data.

+* Extendable

+    Network graphs have many types of visualization objects, and in many cases there are application-specific requirements.
+It is difficult to cover all the requirements with pre-defined functions.
+Therefore, we also implement a mechanism that allows developers to flexibly add their own SVG elements and actions as needed.

+With the above, we would like to contribute to helping application developers to focus on developing application-specific requirements for handling network graphs.

 ## Contributing

 If you find any bugs and/or want to contribute, feel free to submit issues or pull requests.